inpsyde/create-codeship-build-action/README.md

 It might be desirable to trigger a build when changes happen in _another_ repository, e. g. one that it is used as dependency in the repository connected to Codeship.

+This action uses the ["Create Build" endpoint in Codeship API](https://apidocs.codeship.com/v2/builds/create-build) to trigger a Codeship build.

 ## Usage Example

 ```yaml